BasicWolf/archived-concrete-settings/docs/basic_concepts.rst

 The catch is that one does not have to declare each setting explicitly.

-Let's take a look is a small example, where we declare ``AppSettings`` class with a single boolean-type setting named ``DEBUG``:
+Let's take a look at a small example, where we declare ``AppSettings`` class with a single boolean-type setting named ``DEBUG``:

 .. testcode::